 - A ladder made from reclaimed wood, placed against your wall as storage

 - A coil of thick rope placed strategically in the corner (can double up as storage)

 - A circular mirror can really evoke the look of a porthole

 - A deck chair to complement your colour palette, perfect for towels

 - A pair of oars crossed and placed on your wall

 Shop the look

-With up to 60% off in our Summer Sale, why not "go coastal" with your new bathroom?
+Why not "go coastal" with your new bathroom?
 There's no better time to get started!